 PSTV Media Hubs

-PSTV is thrilled to announce the 3rd year of the Media Hub Program.
+In 2017 PSTV began its Media Hub program.
 This program brings media technology to the public schools of Philadelphia, providing students hands on learning through school-based and after school programs.
 If your school is selected you will have the opportunity to partner with PSTV staff to develop an inclusionary program that benefits your students, educators and the school.

 Media Hubs are scaled to each school’s needs through baseline technology components including cameras, computers, and additional equipment necessary to create audio and video content.
 Schools that are selected to receive a Media Hub must identify a team of educators to be trained by PSTV staff to create a sustainable model at their schools.